Home

 goactor-cover

-go-actor is tiny library for writing concurrent programs in Go using actor model.
+go-actor is a lightweight library for writing concurrent programs in Go using the Actor model.

 Motivation

-Intention of go-actor is to bring actor model closer to Go developers and to provide design pattern needed to build scalable and high performing concurrent programs.
+The goal of go-actor is to bring the actor model closer to Go developers by providing a design pattern that facilitates the development of scalable and high-performance concurrent applications.

 Advantage